 How the Updating of WCAG Guidelines from 2.1 to 2.2 Impacts Your Business

-The guidelines were developed and are frequently updated with the participation of different stakeholders, including those in the information and communication technology industry, disability organizations, government, and research organizations with specialties in accessibility.
+These stakeholders include those in the information and communication technology industry, disability organizations, government, and research organizations specializing in accessibility.

-WCAG entails a frequently updated wealth of success criteria that, when adhered to during website design and development as well as when authoring web-based content, helps to remove access barriers that would otherwise prevent people with disabilities from navigating the digital asset.
-Successive versions of WCAG contain updated success criteria.
+WCAG includes a frequently updated wealth of success criteria.
+When adhered to during website design, development, and content authoring, these criteria help remove access barriers that would otherwise prevent people with disabilities from navigating digital assets.

 Transition from WCAG 2.0 to WCAG 2.1